schanelle26/ITDDDA_ASG1/README.md

 # DDA Hawker Explorer AR Food Discovery Experience

-This script connects your Unity project to Firebase Realtime Database and Firebase Authentication, providing a complete backend for food stall data, likes, and user comments, with real-time UI updates.
+This script connects the Unity project to Firebase Realtime Database and Firebase Authentication, providing a complete backend for food stall data, likes, and user comments, with real-time UI updates.

 ##  Documentation & Research